As an Amazon Associate I earn from qualifying purchases.

 So now that we know of the general problems which plague plus size men and their shoes, let’s look at some that will solve these problems!

 Affiliate links / Images from Amazon Product Advertising API

 The Best of the Dress Shoes for Fat Guys

 Put simply, this is the best shoe available for big men and, lucky for us, it costs less than half of what most high-end shoes cost!
 Yes, they may set you back a bit, but image having the most comfortable pair of dress shoes that you’ve ever had, and not needing to worry about them for the next 5+ years!
-In fact, if you resole and care for them well (or just have them in multiple colors), I would not be surprised if you didn’t have to worry about shoes for the next decade or more.
+In fact, if you resole and care for them well I would not be surprised if you didn’t have to worry about shoes for the next decade or more.

 What I love about this shoe: